 3. Pamper me:

 At Christmas a few years ago, I hosted a “My Favorite Things” party.
-And we had so much fun sharing our favorites that I carried over the idea of gifting my favorites for all sorts of gift-giving occasions.
+We had so much fun sharing our favorites that I carried over the idea of gifting my favorites for all sorts of gift-giving occasions.
 Below are some of the beauty items I like to give as gifts:

 These are fun to give and receive.
 They can range in price from super inexpensive to pricey.
 However, my all-time favorite — the Laneige line — is only $25 and lasts a long time.
 I used to never buy masks, but with the improvements many have made to the process of masking, now I keep them stocked.
 And for a beauty basket, I think they are unique gifts and fillers.
 Personal favorites include: